autoreduction/queue-processor/Documentation/Technical Documentation.md

 ### Refactor DataLocation and ReductionLocation
 DataLocation and ReductionLocation could be reduced into a single Location model with a 'type' property to specify which a path relates to.
 These were implemented as two models as it was easy to call `reduction_run.data_location.all()` to get data location.
 I have since learned you should be able to call `filter()` on the relation, E.g. `reduction_run.location.filter(type='data')`

+### Better handling of script variables in preview
+Currently, default variables need to be hard coded into the reduction script for them to be replaced as part of the preview function.
+It would be nice if this could handle scenarios where default variables are set using other variables or function calls, for example.
+Note: This is currently handled when pulling out the default value for use in instrument variables, just not in the preview function (due to the regex used).

 ## Possible Problems & Solutions